jtdsouza/w251-WildTrackAI/README.md

 ## 2. Overall Solution Architecture
-The high level solution architecture for this project is depicted in FIgure 2.
+The high level solution approach for this project is depicted in FIgure 2.
 ![](solution_arch.png)
 *Figure 2.
 Solution Approach at a glance*
 The solution has the following key components: